 Revenue per employee: This is a measure of the total revenue against the total number of employees.
 It assumes more importance when assessing the cost of a lost employee owing to voluntary or involuntary turnover.

-By employing the right metrics, you can develop strategies and programs that optimize workforce planning and support organizational goals – and ultimately avoid analysis paralysis caused from a broad and unfocused workforce analytics approach.
+By employing the right people analytics metrics, you can develop strategies and programs that optimize workforce planning and support organizational goals – and ultimately avoid analysis paralysis caused from a broad and unfocused workforce analytics approach.